 7 Tuscan Christmas sweets and where to find them

-Guide to the best sweet treats our region has to offer, including addresses
+The guide to the best sweet treats our region has to offer

 When the holidays arrive, Christmas sweets are the most popular.
 From Prato to Siena, from Arezzo to Florence is a real triumph of cookies and cakes of dried fruit.